KDE/digikam-doc/README.md

 #### How to Compile a Supported Langauge

-By defaualt the make command generate the English version.
+By default the make command generate the English version.
 If you want to test an internationalized version using transaltions hosted from **locale** disrectory, use the syntax below:

 `make -e SPHINXOPTS="-D language='fr'" html`